Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint: Psuedo-Nonlinear data augmentation

-\paragraph{Inverse Dimension Reduction: Backward Projection.} As we have hinted at, one of the technical burdens is that the encoding \(\mathsf{Enc}(\cdot) \) is not invertible, hence no natural decoding \(\mathsf{Dec}(\cdot) \) is available, even when \(\mathsf{Enc}(\cdot) \) only involves traditional linear dimension reduction algorithm.
-While finding the exact inverse is mathematically impossible as the pre-image of the projection is not unique in any sense (even in Euclidean space), here, we propose a simple, geometrically intuitive, and data-centric solution that aims to find the \emph{inverse} of the projection that is similar to the original data.
+\paragraph{Backward Projection.} One of the technical burdens is that the encoding \(\mathsf{Enc}(\cdot) \) is not invertible, hence a perfect decoding \(\mathsf{Dec}(\cdot) \) is mathematically impossible, even when \(\mathsf{Enc}(\cdot) \) only involves a simple linear projection in Euclidean space.
+Here, we propose a simple, geometrically intuitive, and data-centric solution that aims to find the \emph{inverse} of the projection with theoretical guarantees.

-The high-level intuition is simple: if the result of the projection is close, then so is the original data, i.e., its \emph{inverse}.
-Hence, given a point in the low-dimensional latent representation space, we try to ``project it back'' to approximate the original dataset by exploiting the fact that we have access to the \emph{inverse} of the dataset's projection, i.e., the dataset itself.
-Specifically, we can artificially create a \emph{local} sub-manifold around a subset of the dataset, determined by the nearest neighbors of that given point in the latent representation space, and \emph{backward} project onto it.
+The high-level intuition is simple: we assume that similar data will result in similar projections.
+Hence, given a point in the low-dimensional latent representation space, we try to ``project it back'' to approximate the original dataset by exploiting the fact that we have access to the inverse of the dataset's projection, which is the dataset itself.
+Specifically, we can artificially create a sub-manifold \(\mathcal{D} \) around a subset of the dataset that captures the local geometric structure of the dataset around the latent representation, and \emph{backward} project onto it.